An Exploration Of The Risks And Benefits

 The Impact of Seeking Daily Leverage on Long-Term Performance

-Each Direxion Daily Leveraged ETF seeks to provide return which are a multiple of the return of a particular benchmark index.
+Each Direxion Daily Leveraged ETF seeks to provide returns which are a multiple of the return of a particular benchmark index.
 Daily rebalancing has important implications for the performance of a fund for periods longer than a day.

 Why?
 A daily leveraged fund’s exposure is a product of its target magnification and its net assets.
 Favorable moves in the benchmark index push net assets higher, which translates into an increase in exposure by a multiple of the gain in its net assets.